FlashFunders/flash_flow/README.md

 3. Get your list of pull requests from github (or use the saved list, more on that later)
 4. Filter out any "removed" branches
 5. Merge the rest into the newly created `merge_branch`
-6. Force push the `merge_branch` to the `merge_remote`
+6. Push the `merge_branch` to the `merge_remote`
+7. The `merge_branch` is now a merge of your master branch plus all of your pull requests.

 ### Notes

 1. Step 1 will not push your branch if you're on either the `merge_branch` or `master_branch`, but it will still merge all the other branches and push the result.
-2. flash_flow uses your local git repo.
-It resets everything back to the branch you started in, but you should not do anything else in your repo while it's running because lots of mayhem will ensue.
+2. flash_flow creates a copy of your local git repo.
+The copy lives in /your/repo/dir/../.flash_flow/.
+That's where it merges all the code and pushes to the remote from.
+This "shadow" directory is used so that your local git repository is still available for your use while flash flow is running.

 ### Configuring a lock